Inno-Cringineers/Telegram_Calendar/docs/requirements/quality-requirements.md

 ### **QAS003: User Data Confidentiality**
 **Source of Stimulus:** User
-**Stimulus:** Attempt to access the calendar bot from a Telegram account other than the one initially registered **Environment:** Normal system operation
+**Stimulus:** Attempt to access the calendar bot from a Telegram account other than the primary **Environment:** Normal system operation
 **Response:** The bot allows full calendar access and interaction only to the Telegram account of the first user who ever contacted it.
 Any further access attempts from other Telegram accounts will be ignored.
 **Response Measure:**
-- 100% of attempts by any Telegram account other than the registered user will be ignored.
+- 100% of attempts by any Telegram account other than the primary user will be ignored.
-- The ID of the authorized user is persistently stored
+- The ID of the primary user is persistently stored

 ### **QAST003-1: Only First User Access**
+**Preconditions**
+- User already interact with bot

 **Steps:**
-1. First-time user interaction with bot
-2. Attempt to send a command from a different Telegram account.
+1. Send a command to the bot from 5 different Telegram accounts.

 **Expected Result:**
-- The second user does not receive any response or access to data.
+- Users does not receive any response or access to data.

 **Success Criteria:**
-- 100% of unauthorized access attempts are ignored.
+- 100% of commands from non-primary users are ignored

-### **QAST003-2: Persistent Authorized ID**

-**Steps:**
-1. First-time user interaction with bot
-2. Restart the bot.
-3. Attempt access from another account.

-**Expected Result:**
-- Only the first user can access the bot.

-**Success Criteria:**
-- Authorized user ID is retained after a restart.

 ---